-At TPP Recruitment, we recognise that some roles within the not for profit sector are
+At TPP Recruitment, we recognise that some roles within the non-profit sector are

 Why are some roles hard to fill?